Recognition & Awards

 Combining their restaurant expertise with philanthropy has also been a cornerstone of Todd and Ellen’s philosophy.
 Dedicated and active advocates for sustainable agriculture, fisheries and humanely raised animals; they also support numerous charities such as Children's Hospital, The EDCJCC (Jewish Community Center of DC), The National Zoo.
 They created A Sugar & Champagne Affair, a distinct event that united pastry chefs and champagne producers for a dog-friendly evening that benefited the Washington Humane Society, which raised some $800,000 in its 14 year history.

 The two were uniquely involved with shaping the food policies of the Obama White House.
-They worked closely First Lady Michelle Obama and White House Chef and Senior Policy Advisor Sam Kass to help develop and launch what would become the most significant movement for Chefs all over the world: “Chefs Move to Schools.”
+They worked closely with First Lady Michelle Obama and White House Chef and Senior Policy Advisor Sam Kass to help develop and launch what would become the most significant movement for Chefs all over the world: “Chefs Move to Schools.”
 It had had the greatest impact on affecting change in our nation's schools and began the dialogue between chefs, our country's students, and their families.
 A conversation which continues today.